KaranPartap003/Graphics-Engine/README.md

   - Efficient depth rendering for six faces in one draw call
   - Adjustable shadow map resolution

+- **Skybox**
+  - Implemented a Skybox by rendering a cube around the camera and disabling the depth buffer so that everything else is drawn on top of the skybox

 demo video : https://www.linkedin.com/feed/update/urn:li:activity:7167542999357280256/